12 useful Python based CMS

 Skeletonz is a Python-based content management system.
 It differs from others by being simple, but yet very powerful and extensible.

-If you need a simple system that you and your users are going love then Skeletonz might be the solution you are looking for!
+If you need a simple system that you and your users are going love, then Skeletonz might be the perfect solution for you.

 The system is open-source and released under GNU GPL.

 quokka is a flexible content management system powered by Python, Flask, and MongoDB.